oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/status-conditions.md

 Kubernetes conditions are commonly found in the status of Kuberentes resources, including Pod and Deployment.
 The pattern is that the status has a list of conditions that give a quick readout on the status of the resource.
 For instance, if a pod is ready, then the Pod resource will have a `Ready` condition in its status that indicates this.
-WebLogic Kubernetes Operator has elected to use conditions in its resources as well.
+WebLogic Kubernetes Operator uses conditions in its resource status as well.
-Each Domain or Cluster resource contains a list of conditions that provide information about the status of the Domain or Cluster.
+Each domain or cluster resource status contains a list of conditions that provide information about the status of the domain or cluster.

-### Checking conditions
+### Checking domain or cluster conditions

-Conditions can be found under the `spec.status` field in a Domain or Cluster resource.
+Conditions can be found under the `spec.status` field in a domain resource or a cluster resource.

-You can check the conditions in a Domain resource by using:
+You can check the conditions in a domain resource by using:
 `kubectl -n MY_NAMESPACE describe domain MY_DOMAIN_RESOURCE_NAME`

-Similarly, you can check the conditions in a Cluster resource by using:
+Similarly, you can check the conditions in a cluster resource by using:
 `kubectl -n MY_NAMESPACE describe cluster MY_CLUSTER_NAME`

-{{%expand "Click here for an example of status of a Cluster resource showing its conditions." %}}
+{{%expand "Click here for an example of a cluster status showing its conditions." %}}
 ```
 Status:
   Cluster Name:  cluster-1